 ACLEW: Analyzing Child Language Experiences Around the World (HJ-253479) – 14 winning projects in total T-AP (Trans-Atlantic Platform for the Social Sciences and Humanities along with Argentina (MINCyT), Canada (SSHRC, NSERC), Finland (AKA), France (ANR), United Kingdom (ESRC/AHRC), United States (NEH)) Digging into Data Challenge 4th round

 Runtime:01.06.2017 – 31.05.2020 Role: Principal Investigator, Co-Author Proposal Partners: Duke University, École Normale Supérieure, Aalto University, CONICET, Imperial College London, University of Manitoba, Carnegie Mellon University, University of Toronto

 An international collaboration among linguists and speech experts to study child language development across nations and cultures to gain a better understanding of how an infant’s environment affects subsequent language ability.

-Deep Learning Speech Enhancement Industry Cooperation with HUAWEI TECHNOLOGIES Runtime: 12.11.2016 – 11.11.2018 Role: Principal Investigator, Author Proposal Partners: University of Passau, HUAWEI TECHNOLOGIES
+Deep Learning Speech Enhancement Industry Cooperation with HUAWEI TECHNOLOGIES Runtime: 12.11.2016 – 11.11.2018 Role: Principal Investigator, Author Proposal Partners: University of Passau, University of Augsburg, HUAWEI TECHNOLOGIES